mermaid-js/mermaid/docs/flowchart.md

 #### Classes

-More convenient then defining the style every time is to define a class of styles and attach this class to the nodes that should have a different look.
+More convenient than defining the style every time is to define a class of styles and attach this class to the nodes that should have a different look.

 a class definition looks like the example below: